CHPGenetics/GMM-Demux/README.md

 export PATH=~/.local/bin:$PATH
 ```

-To permenantly add the pip library folder to your `PATH` variable, append the following line to your `.bashrc` file.
+To permenantly add the pip library folder to your `PATH` variable, append the following line to your `.bashrc` file (assuming the user uses bash as the default shell).
 ```bash
 PATH=~/.local/bin:$PATH
 ```